ashishkrishnan/sparkplug/README.md

 * **Safe Shutdown:** Ensures, triggers are on the power button if the PC is confirmed ON.
 This prevents accidental power-ups.
 * **Thermal Guard:** Monitors internal case temperature.
 If the ESP32 exceeds **85°C**, it locks out all controls to prevent hardware damage.
 * **(optional) No cables setup:** Connects via internal USB header on the motherboard.
 No external cables or dongles.

+> [!IMPORTANT]
+> The OS chooser capability requires ESP32-S3 with Native USB OTG" (On-The-Go) support.
+> This makes it an ideal case for pretending it to be an HID in order to choose OS.
+In later milestone, we will make this modular to flash capabilities based on the board.

 ---
 <a id="hardware"></a>